Auto Dealerships

 Recent Developments

-• US new light-vehicle seasonally adjusted annualized sales (SAAR) rose 6.7% in November 2024 year over year, totaling 16.5 million units, according to NADA Market Beat.
-The results exceeded expectations and were the highest since May 2021.
-Categories performing well year to date in 2024 include alternative-fueled vehicles, which now account for nearly 20% of new vehicles sold.
-Nearly 10% of all new vehicles sold were hybrids at the end of November, an increase of 2.4% in market share year over year.
-Average incentive spending per unit increased to an estimated $3,291 in November 2024, up 42.3% year over year.
-Per the report, OEM discounting has increased throughout 2024.
-Light-vehicle sales are expected to hit the 2024 forecast of 15.7 million units and may exceed it if the momentum from November carries through December.
-New light-vehicle inventory is expected to be around 3 million units for most of 2025.
+• US new light-vehicle seasonally adjusted annualized sales (SAAR) rose 5.5% in December 2024 year over year, totaling 16.8 million units, according to NADA Market Beat.
+The results were the highest monthly SAAR since May 2021.
+Year to date, new light vehicle sales totaled 15.8 million units, an increase of 2.2% compared to 2023.
+Categories performing well in 2024 include all segments of alternative-fueled vehicles, which represent 20% of new vehicles sold.
+Ten percent of all new vehicles sold were conventional hybrids in 2024, up from 7.6% in 2023.
+Average incentive spending per unit increased to $3,442 in December 2024, up $809 year over year.
+Light-vehicle sales in Q4 2024 totaled 4.1 million units, up 7.7% from Q4 2023.
+New light-vehicle inventory is expected to be just below 3 million units for most of 2025.
+The forecast for light-vehicle sales in 2025 is 16.2 million units, up 2% compared to 2024.

 Get A Demo